OLG-MAN/DevOps_online_Dnipro_2020Q42021Q1/m1/task1.1/readme.md

 `git merge images`
 * ![](images/008.png)

-13. go to main branch
+13. go to **main** branch
 `git checkout main`
 14. merge **develop** to **main** branch
 `git merge develop`
 ------------
 **What is DevOps?**

-I can write that DevOps is  Methodologies or Culture or philosophy, and it's true.
+I can write that DevOps is  Methodologies or Culture or Philosophy, and it's true.
 But in real first of all, it's about
 * Creating an Environment for development.
 * Configure project and development instances.
 * Creating virtual networks for infrastructure or projects.